roomfulmoshe/Vertiport-Planner/README.txt

 Follow these steps exactly to set up and run the entire pipeline from a clean system.

-Step 1: Clone the Repository
+Step 1: Clone the Repository (optional if not downloaded)

     git clone https://github.com/roomfulmoshe/Vertiport-Planner.git
     cd Vertiport-Planner